tamionv/problem_building_framework/README.md

 Hello.
 This is a bundle of scripts used to prepare competitive programming problems

+To make a project, while in this directory, call ./makeproject */path/to/where/project/should/be*.

+Description of a project's structure:

-File descriptions:
+File name | Description

-README.md | This readme
 --------- | -----------
 problemconfig.sh | A script that sets problem configuration variables (i.e. $problemname, $timelimit) lib.sh | A bash library, used for the scripts in this bundle